 For more information about taints and tolerations, see applying taints and tolerations.

-For more information about how to use multiple node pools in AKS, see Create and manage multiple node pools for a cluster in AKS.
+To know more on, how to use multiple node pools in AKS, you can check Create and manage multiple node pools for a cluster in AKS.

 Behavior of taints and tolerations in AKS

-When you upgrade a node pool in AKS, taints and tolerations follow a set pattern as they're applied to new nodes:
+When you upgrade a node pool in AKS, taints and tolerations follow a set pattern as they are applied to new nodes:

 Default clusters that use virtual machine scale sets

 Let's assume you have a two-node cluster - node1 and node2.
-You upgrade the node pool.
+You upgrade the node pool

-Two additional nodes are created, node3 and node4, and the taints are passed on respectively.
+Two additional nodes are created, node3 and node4, and the taints are passed on respectively

-The original node1 and node2 are deleted.
+The original node1 and node2 are deleted

 Clusters without virtual machine scale set support

 Again, let's assume you have a two-node cluster - node1 and node2.
-When you upgrade, an additional node (node3) is created.
+When you upgrade, an additional node (node3) is created

-The taints from node1 are applied to node3, then node1 is then deleted.
+The taints from node1 are applied to node3, then node1 is then deleted

 Another new node is created (named node1, since the previous node1 was deleted), and the node2 taints are applied to the new node1.
-Then, node2 is deleted.
+Then, node2 is deleted

-In essence node1 becomes node3, and node2 becomes node1.
+In essence node1 becomes node3, and node2 becomes node1

 When you scale a node pool in AKS, taints and tolerations do not carry over by design.